 Decorating with color doesn't have to be scary.
-These simple tips will show you how to decorate with color without making a huge commitment or spending lots of money.
+These simple tips will show you how to get a colorful designer look without making a huge commitment or spending lots of money.

-If you have followed my blog or my Instagram feed for any length of time, y’all know I loooooove to decorate with color.
-I don’t shy away from it, that’s for sure!
+If you have followed my blog or my Instagram feed for any length of time, y’all know I loooooove to decorate with pops of color.
+I don’t shy away from color, that’s for sure!
 But I wasn’t always that way.
 I used to be scared of making choices that I thought might be “too bold.”
 But now?
 Now I am kind of obsessed with adding color to my home.
-I mean, just take a peek at my Instagram grid…

 Tip 1: Incorporate colorful artwork.